not-a-script/banking-system/README.md

  To adapt your scripts go see how to use <a href="exports.md">Exports</a> (server side)

-<h1>Purchase History</h1>
+## Purchase History

 For each payment, you have a history, for example when you withdraw money from an ATM you will see in your history that you have withdrawn money from an ATM (with a small icon), in the <a href="src/config.lua">configuration</a> you must add your "service" (in the table servicesType), then when you are going to use an export to withdraw or add money to a player you will put the id (in which order is your service), if we take the driving school for example, which is in the config, the id of the service would be 7 (in Lua a table always starts from 1), then when you are going to use the export, the 3rd argument after the amount will be your id to put.

-<h1>ESX Salary [Jobs]</h1>
+## ESX Salary [Jobs]

 For the ESX salary system, the bank system needs es_extended however to use the bank system on salaries, it must be started **before** es_extended